EthanMcAnally/Data-and-Code-Files-for-2022-PeerJ-Submission/README.md

 # Data-and-Code-Files-for-2022-PeerJ-Submission

-#This is a modified bioinformatics workflow for the use of the ONT MinION for bioassesment through diatom-metabarcoding
+#This is the processing scripts and data for a study evaluating the Oxford Nanpore Technologies MinION for bioassesment through diatom-metabarcoding